PranayK27/Full-Stack-Tournament-Fixture-Team-/README.md

-# DSP Full Stack Engineering Test
-## This test comprises of backend and frontend problems.
 The API portion comprises of creating a new REST endpoint and the frontend portion comprises of accessing said endpoint and displaying the resulting information on a webpage.